 Boiled, fried, sautéed, cold, hot, all of it.
 It's something I never really get sick of.
 And when it's slathered in an addicting sauce like this spicy aioli, it's hard to resist.

-And if you love P.F.
+If you love P.F.
 Chang's, then you know about their dynamite shrimp.
-This "copycat" version is a cheaper alternative that is just as tasty in my opinion.
-It's tough to beat that "restaurant taste" but when you can control the ingredients and know exactly what is going into a recipe, it always seems to tastes better.
+This "copycat" version is a cheaper alternative that is just as tasty in my opinion!

 When making dynamite shrimp, there are just a few things you should keep in mind: